Ninja Chef High-Speed Blender Review

 To mix up the margarita, we used the frozen drink preset, which ran for about 60 seconds.
 It made an exceptionally good blended drink that was exceptionally smooth, but again had just a tiny bit more texture than the very best models.

-Next, we moved on to evaluating how much of hassle it is to actually use and operate each of these appliances.
+Next, we moved on to evaluating how much of a hassle it is to actually use and operate each of these appliances.
 We rated and scored everything from how difficult it is to clean each blender to the effectiveness and number of preset functions it had.
 The Ninja Chef again did very well, receiving a 7 out of 10 for its showing.

 This blender's pitcher is one of the easier to clean by hand, having a relatively roomy pitcher, with it only feeling a little cramped down by the blade.
-However, there isn't a ton of ventilation around the bottom of the pitcher if you put it back on the base and could very easily mold, so we would recommend drying it on a towel or dish rack.
+However, there isn't a ton of ventilation around the bottom of the pitcher if you put it back on the base, and it could very easily mold, so we would recommend drying it on a towel or dish rack.

 Additionally, the pitcher, lid, and blades are also dishwasher-safe — fortunate, as the lid is a bit difficult to clean manually.